inkVerb/VIP/501/Lesson-02.md

     - `MEDIUMTEXT` up to 16,777,215 characters
     - `LONGTEXT` up to 4,294,967,295 characters
     - `TIMESTAMP` date and time
-5. SQL "columns" usually need an `id` column
+5. SQL tables usually need an `id` column
   - Syntax: `` `id` INT UNSIGNED NOT NULL AUTO_INCREMENT, ...
 PRIMARY KEY (`id`) ``
 6. When creating an SQL "table", include:
   - Each column